KomMonitor/kommonitor-importer/README.md

 So first of all, check if all required parameters exists and afterwards fetch there values.
 Following, you should resolve the `Dataset` object.
 For convenience, the `AbstractConverter` provides a `getInputStream()` method that retrieves an `InputStream` from different object types (like `File`, `String`, etc.) that are bind to the `Dataset`.
 With this `InputStream` you can start converting your dataset.
+If you choose to parse a dataset with the GeoTools framework, which provides several plugins for different formats, you can subsequently use the `org.n52.kommonitor.importer.decoder.FeatureDecoder` which provides several helper methods for converting GeoTools `Features` and `FeatureCollections` into `SpatialResources` and `Indicators`.
 ```
 @Component
 public class CsvConverter extends AbstractConverter {